fhirschmann/penchy/docs/arch.rst

 While this does not guarantee that the checked values are the expected ones, it does at least provide some plausibility.

-The first validation takes place before a job will be executed:
+The first validation phase takes place before a job is executed:
 :meth:`~penchy.jobs.job.Job.check` does check if all elements fit into each other (:meth:`~penchy.jobs.typecheck.Types.check_pipe`) and if all elements will receive their inputs (:meth:`~penchy.jobs.typecheck.Types.check_sink`).
 This is performed purely on the specification.
+For this to work meaningfully those specifications have to be set no later than at the end of the initialization phase (``__init__``) of an element.

 The second takes place inside the ``run`` of each element:
 :meth:`~penchy.jobs.typecheck.Types.check_input` examines all arguments that are passed to it and compares the actual arguments with the expected arguments.

+While the typecheck framework cuts some corners (in regard to Python's possibilities) it includes support for sum types and arbitrarily deep nested collections and should cover all the element needs.

+More about this at :ref:`Extending the Pipeline <extending>`.

 Execution and Communication Process
 ===================================